javalibrary/netifi-httpgateway/demo/README.md

 3. Create a directory to hold idl jars somewhere on your system.

-    This temporary directory will serve as a place where Proteus IDL jars can be dropped and auto-detected by the HTTP Gateway.
+    This temporary directory will serve as a place where Netifi IDL jars can be dropped and auto-detected by the HTTP Gateway.

 4. Copy the `helloworld-idl.jar` jar file created during the build process into the idl directory you just created.